 JPS 365.
 Faith And Moral Development.
 1 credit.
 FA, SP (Same as THL 365)

-A series of three one-credit-hour seminars taken over three consecutive semesters.
-Each seminar will examine a theory of faith or moral development and a biography of a social activist such as Dorothy Day or Martin Luther King, Jr. May be repeated for a maximum of 4 credits.
+A series of one-credit-hour seminars that each examines a different theory of faith or moral development and engages a different biography of a social activist (e.g. Dorothy Day or Martin Luther King, Jr.).
+Required for Justice and Peace Studies minors and Justice and Society majors, all of whom must take three of these seminars.
+May be repeated for a maximum of 4 credits.
 P: JPS 250/PHL 250/THL 250 and Jr. stdg.

 JPS 375.
 Advanced Cortina Seminar.
 1 credit.